 Sites to explore around the vicinity of Cheri Monastery

-Trekking through rhododendron and oak trees on the rising toward Cheri Monastery is exhilarating.
+Trekking through rhododendrons and oak trees on the rising toward Cheri Monastery is exhilarating.
 The marvelous Cheri Monastery is flanked by colorful devotion banners swinging in the air, a tranquil prayer chapel, and a shrine with Buddhist artwork.
 In a similar vein, the trial will progressively advance in elevation as it approaches above 2500m.

 In the same way, you may observe the Buddhist communities in the region and appreciate the goats and several lovely bird species.
 Another great activity in this area is understanding more about the inhabitants’ culture and traditions.